AdobeDocs/campaign-classic.en/help/delivery/using/sending-with-enhanced-mta.md

 >For more on retries after a delivery temporary failure, see [this section](../../delivery/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

-The tables below shows the changes in KPIs and sending logs statuses introduced by the EFS capability.
+The tables below show the changes in KPIs and sending logs statuses introduced by the EFS capability.

 **With Email Feedback Service**